-One of the hardest parts of designing a new kitchen is choosing colours.
+One of the hardest parts of planning a new kitchen renovation is choosing colours.
 Budget, the principles of effective kitchen design and the existing shape of the room often determine the overall layout.
 So in a way, that part’s almost easier.
 But our customers often agonize over colour choices.
 They want chic, practical, and design styles that will last.

 We get lots of requests for bright white kitchens, but many of our customers are also interested in something a little bolder or that works with the dark floors in the rest of the home.
 They end up asking us if they can combine the brightness of light cabinets with dark kitchen floors.

 The short answer, of course, is yes, you can have anything you want!
 Light floors, dark colours, dark flooring, bright colours- it’s all possible when you’ve got good design ideas.
 Kitchens with dark floors and light cabinets are a common request, and the contrast makes for a modern new kitchen.
 If you know what you’re doing, it can look amazing.
 The real question is, will it work for you?

 Here are some important questions that will help you decide.

 1. What Kind of Mood do You Want?

 First, think about how you want your kitchen to feel.
 Are you looking for a light, airy mood or something cozier and inviting for your space?
 Figuring out the mood of the room will help you make other decisions.

 2. How Much Light is There in the Room?